 All graphics submitted to the Journal of Hepatology should be sent at their actual size, which is 100% of their print dimension and in portrait orientation.

 Figures should be supplied in the following preferred file formats: PDF (*.pdf), PowerPoint (*.ppt), Adobe Illustrator (*.ai, *.eps), Photoshop (*.psd) files in grayscales or in RGB colour mode.
-It is highly recommended that figures not be sent in JPG (*.jpg) format.
+Figures should be sent in an editable format, and not compressed into a .ppt or .pdf file.
+Figures should not be sent in JPG (*.jpg) format.

 Photographs (scans, immunofluorescences, EM, and histology images) should be submitted as: 1) TIFF (*.tif) with a resolution of at least 300 pixels per inch; or 2) Illustrator compatible EPS files with RGB colour management (*.eps); or 3) Photoshop (*.psd) or editable PDF (*.pdf) files (grayscales or RGB) at the appropriate resolution which is: